-Marketing & IT Manager Bram Kuunders has been working for Looop for almost four years.
+Operations Manager Bram Kuunders has been working for Looop for almost four years.

 According to Kuunders, Looop is a Top 5 player when it comes to companies involved in upgrading co-products.
 "We used to be a trading organization that focused on making money, but now our approach has changed to corporate social responsibility.
 Our starting point is the upgrading of residual flows.
 One of the shareholders even said that if a potential collaboration doesn't deliver in terms of circularity, we won’t conduct business with them.”

 The company's vision sounds both simple and ambitious: 'a society striving for 100 percent circularity, where waste no longer exists'.
 “Many companies pay too much attention to the short term and solve their problems the wrong way.
 They run from fire to fire to put them out.
 But we deliberately look at long-term solutions.
 Using this vision, we, as a company, want to contribute to a better climate whilst promoting circularity."

 According to Kuunders, to achieve the goal of a circular society, the Agri & Food industry has an important role to play.
 "Without the help of agricultural entrepreneurs, it won't work."

 The higher up the ladder, the lower the footprint.